Overview | Leadership | What We Believe | Benefits | Contact Us

 Director, Rev. Elizabeth Boykin

 Beth has been part of CMI since its inception.
 She currently leads the music department at Church of All Nations and supports her husband in his role as President of CMI and Senior Pastor at Church of All Nations.
 Beth has a passion for people.
-A down-to-earth woman, excellent speaker, pastor's wife and mother of three.
-Beth graduated from Central Bible College in Springfield , Missouri with a degree in music.
+A down-to-earth woman, excellent speaker, pastor's wife and mother of three, Rev. Boykin desires to see people live to their full potential in Christ.
+Beth graduated from Central Bible College in Springfield, Missouri with a bachelor degree in sacred music.

 Administration, Rev. Audrey Ortiz

 A member of CMI since 2002, Audrey studied at Florida Atlantic University where she acquired her Bachelor of Arts and Humanities in Languages and Linguistics with an emphasis in French.
 In 2000, she attended her first mission trip to Africa with Church of All Nations, and there God called her to go to the International School of Ministry (The Fire Institute) where she finished the Minister in Training Program.
-While studying in ISM she began working in different areas of ministry at her church such as the Youth Department, Small Groups, Missions Board, and Usher Ministry.
+While studying, she began working in different areas of ministry at her church such as the Youth Department, Small Groups, Missions Board, and Usher Ministry.
 She has also had many opportunities to preach and teach.
-She is married to Rev. Pedro J. Ortiz, Jr., is a mother of three, and serves as the Administrator of CMI since early 2006.
+She is married to Rev. Pedro J. Ortiz, Jr., an evangelistic minister, and is mother to three children.
+She has served as our Administrator since early 2006.

 • The One True God – We believe in one God, eternally existing in three persons, namely as the Father, the Son, and the Holy Spirit, and also referred to as the Holy Trinity.
 We understand the words, “Trinity” and “Persons”, when used of God, as expressions of our understanding of what the Scriptures teach regarding the being of God.
 We understand the Triune God as one being in three persons.
 (Hebrews 1:1-8; Colossians 2:9; I Timothy 3:16; Acts 5:3-4; Matthew 3:16; Hebrews 9:14)